Study Abroad Destinations

 Choose Your Path to Studying Abroad

-Students who choose to enroll in a University-sponsored study abroad program must be recognized as a full-time student by Point Park.
+Students who choose to enroll in a Point Park University-affiliated study abroad program must be enrolled full-time for their semester abroad.
 On average, students take 12 to 15 credits during their study abroad semester, which enables them to stay on track academically while allowing for ample travel and leisure time.